 In accordance with the rumors that the seasons are connected, one of the witches in Coven, Madison Montgomery (played by Emma Roberts) shares the same last name as the doctor who built the Murder House in the first season.

 In the first season of the show, Evan Peters' character, Tate Langdon, stated that he used to run for the school track-team before his death.
-Peters later on portrayed the mutant speedster Quicksilver in X-Men: Days of Future Past and X-Men: Apocalypse.
+Peters later on portrayed the mutant speedster Quicksilver in X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).

-Oddly, Chester Creb's U.S. Army uniform does not have a Purple Heart ribbon, which is awarded for being wounded in combat.
+Oddly, Chester Creb's (Neil Patrick Harris) U.S. Army uniform does not have a Purple Heart ribbon, which is awarded for being wounded in combat.
 It does show he was a soldier with the 1st Infantry Division who received a Bronze Star.
-It is unknown if this was an oversight by the costume designer, or he lied about receiving a serious head wound to account for his growing insanity.
+It is unknown if this was an oversight by the costume designer, or if Creb lied about receiving a serious head wound to account for his growing insanity.

 Season 6 was the first season to be completely shut out of the Golden Globe Awards with 0 nominations.